Parshat Metzora

 Kabbalah Tikkunei Zohar 96:5

-It's more complex than you might think, and sometimes, the line between them gets surprisingly blurry.
+It's more complex than it first appears, and sometimes, the line between them gets surprisingly blurry.
 Take Azazel, for example.
-We find this fascinating figure mentioned in Tikkun...
+We find this fascinating figure mentioned in Tikku...

 HeavenDemonsMosesEgypt